 This study sought to replicate the results of Garcia et al. (2016)’s study, done with male-female pairs, which used a dyadic path analysis to detect whether partners’ objectification of one another affected state self-objectification (SSO).
 See Figure 2 for the results of the analysis from this previous study.
 We hope to investigate how the central effects found in the previous study relate to interactions between two women.
 Specifically, we are interested in testing the relationship between state-other objectification and SSO, and how SSO in turn, affects feelings of inauthenticity during the interaction.
 In addition, we will also test if the effect of other-objectification in an interaction on SSO is only present for those women who are high in trait self-objectification, as in Garcia et al. (2016).
 Further, we will investigate the relationships between experiencing interaction inauthenticity and relationship agency, career aspirations, and cognitive performance.

 While Garcia et al. (2016) used dyadic path analysis, we will conduct our dyadic analyses using multilevel modeling.
-Dyadic analyses for distinguishable dyads (e.g., mixed-gender interacting pairs) is more natural in Structural Equation Modeling (SEM) than it is for indistinguishable dayds (e.g., same-gender interacting pairs) (Garcia, Kenny, & Ledermann, 2015; Ledermann & Kenny, 2017).
+Dyadic analyses for distinguishable dyads (e.g., mixed-gender interacting pairs) is more natural in Structural Equation Modeling (SEM) than it is for indistinguishable dyads (e.g., same-gender interacting pairs) (Garcia, Kenny, & Ledermann, 2015; Ledermann & Kenny, 2017).
 One reason for this asymmetry is that, due to the arbitrary distinctions made between “partner 1” and “partner 2” in indistinguishable dyads, many estimates need to be fixed to be equal (i.e., paths, variances, covariances, endogenous intercepts, and exogenous means) for indistinguishable dyads but these equality constraints should not then be considered in the degrees of freedom calculations for fit estimations (Olsen & Kenny, 2006).
 Further, Olsen and Kenny (2006) detail how a new independence model and the corresponding fit measure should be re-calculated for indistinguishable dyads models.
 The current study uses dyadic multilevel modeling (MLM) to test all relationships and mediation patterns.
 The online supplementary materials contains analysis using SEM.
 See Ledermann and Kenny (2017) for a more complete discussion of the considerations for using SEM versus MLM for dyadic analysis.

 Testing the Garcia et al. (2016) model on the current, same-gender, sample, involves using the Actor-Partner Independence Model (APIM) approach for each outcome variable (i.e., endogenous variable in Figure 2).
 Thus, we ran five APIM’s to test all the hypothesized relationships.
 See Figure 1 for a basic APIM model.
 The APIM includes effects due to one’s own, as well as one’s partner’s, predictor variables (X’s) on the one’s own outcome variable (Y).
 Unlike the original Garcia et al. (2016) study, our study deals with indistinguishable dyads, meaning the designation of who is designated as “actor” and who is designated as “partner” is arbitrary.
 Recall that the indistinguishable nature of the dyads in the current study led us to choose the MLM approach over SEM.
 These analyses are considered exploratory, given the lack of prior research theorizing about these linkages.